 - Learn how to think with more clarity (order, discipline, structure, and precision)

 Far from what some people might think, studying something that’s ‘dead’ isn’t always useless.

 The video here makes the point that saying you don’t want to study a dead language is like:

 - medical students saying, ‘I don’t want to study this cadaver because it’s dead,’ or

 - mechanics saying, ‘I don’t want to study this engine as it is turned off.’

 Let’s have a look at these reasons in more detail below.

-Please Note: In this article, we will be mostly referring to the dead language of Latin.
+Please Note: In this article, we will mostly refer to the dead language of Latin.